farirpgs/fari-games/public/documents/fari-games/charge-srd.md

 # The Game | Charge SRD

 In this game, you and your friends get together to tell an interactive story about a group of fictional characters facing, and trying to overcome obstacles.
-In this game, you decide how the characters resolve those challenges, and how the world reacts to those actions.
+You decide how the characters resolve those challenges, and how the world reacts to those actions.

 ### What You Need To Play